 Advising during Registration

 During pre-registration, it is the student's responsibility to make an appointment for advising.
-Advising appointments are usually 20 minutes long and times available for advising vary from one faculty member to another.
-Contact your advisor early in the advising period, well before the opening of your registration window.
+Advising appointments are usually 15-20 minutes long and times available for advising vary from one faculty member to another.
+Contact your advisor early in the advising period, well before the opening of your registration window to make an appointment.
+The advisor will need to release your "eligible to enroll" hold before you can register for classes.